zorbyte/TrackWeave/README.md

 RDT-Type: "Node"
 Root-Id: [Current Root-Id]
 Branch-Depth: [Branch-Depth + 1]
-Edge-Tail: [Current Branch-Head]
+Tail-Node: [Current Branch-Head]
 ```

 ### Rejoining a branch

 To rejoin with the chain of the ancestral origin of a branch, any transaction of
-that chain that outdates the `Branch-Edge-Tail` or is equal to it needs to be
+that chain that outdates the `Branch-Tail-Node` or is equal to it needs to be
-used as the `Edge-Head`.
+used as the `Head-Node`.
 If you attempt to rejoin to a node that predates the
-`Branch-Edge-Tail`, the rejoin will be ignored by the traversal algorithm.
+`Branch-Tail-Node`, the rejoin will be ignored by the traversal algorithm.

 ### Querying for rejoins